adamwbull/MentoringAPI/README.md

 * LastUpdate (smalldatetime)

 ### AppointmentSummary GET
 */all-summaries/:Token* - Returns all submitted summaries that are PrivacyAccepted.
+Proide admin token.

 */summary/pair/:PairId/:UserId/:Token* - Returns all summaries written by members of a certain pair.